-We offer training for 3-7 (pathway 1) or 5-11 (pathway 2).
-We can also offer placements in special schools.
+We offer primary training for ages 3-11, with contrasting placements in two different schools with either 3-7 year olds or 5-11 year olds.
+We can also offer experience in special schools.

 NETT is a centre for core SCITT, School Direct Salaried and School Direct Training programmes.
 These training programmes lead to the award of Qualified Teacher Status (QTS).
-For non-salaried trainees, the PGCE qualification is also awarded on completion.
-Salaried trainees can also access the PGCE if desired.
+For non-salaried trainees, the PGCE qualification is also awarded on completion but you can opt out of the PGCE and take the QTS only route Salaried trainees can also access the PGCE if desired.

 If you are interested in training with us on either of these programmes, please go to the relevant links for further information.

 NETT (Primary) offers a full time, one year course leading to the award of Postgraduate Certificate of Education (University of Suffolk) with Qualified Teacher Status (QTS).

 The ‘Primary with Maths’ course offers everything included in the general primary course but has a stronger maths element.
 It includes training on the whole primary curriculum for maths, teaching maths across all year groups and maths co-ordination in the primary school.
 You must hold an A-level in maths at Grade B or above.

 The rigorous and relevant school-based programme has been developed by a group of Headteachers in the Tendring area and includes significant school experience, block teaching practices, training and tutorials.
 The majority of training sessions are delivered at the NETT centre, using other partnership school venues as appropriate.
 School experience and teaching practices take place in two different schools within the local area.
 There is a choice of age range: Pathway One 3-7 years (Early Years and Key Stage 1) and Pathway Two 5-11 years (Key Stages 1 and 2).